surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 **Keytrack amount sliders** - Sets the amount of filter keytracking applied to each filter.

 **HP** – Controls the scene high-pass filter (scene parameter).
-This parameter can be deactivated, which will remove it from the audio path.
+This parameter can be disabled, which will remove it from the audio path.

 **FM configuration** – Chooses how oscillator FM (frequency modulation) is routed.

 **FM depth** – Sets the depth of the oscillator FM.

-**Waveshaper type** – Chooses type of the non-linear wave-shaping element.

-**Waveshaper drive** – Sets the drive amount of the waveshaper.
-This control can be extended.

 **Amp Vel.** - Controls how the **Amp Gain** scales with velocity.
 This is neutral at the maximum position.
 Other settings provide attenuation